Bordered Heegaard Floer homology: Invariance and pairing: Bordered manifolds with torus boundary

-\section{Bordered manifolds with torus boundary}
+\chapter{Bordered manifolds with torus boundary}

-In this section, we specialize to the case of bordered manifolds with torus boundary.
-As a warm-up, we use the pairing theorem to give a quick proof of the surgery exact triangle.
-We then turn to the relationship between bordered Floer homology for manifolds with torus boundary, and knot Floer homology.
+In this chapter, we specialize to the case of bordered manifolds with torus boundary.
+In particular, we show that the bordered Floer invariant of a manifold with torus boundary is closely related to its knot Floer homology.
+As a warm-up, after introducing some notation in Section~\ref{sec:torus-algebra}, we use the pairing theorem to give a quick proof of a version of the surgery exact triangle for Heegaard Floer homology, in Section~\ref{sec:surg-exact-triangle}.
+We then turn to the relationship between bordered Floer homology for manifolds with torus boundary and knot Floer homology.
 In Section~\ref{sec:PrelimHFK} we recall the conventions on knot Floer homology.
-The easier task of extracting knot Floer homology from bordered Floer homology is addressed in Section~\ref{sec:CFD-to-HFK}.
-This follows quickly from a suitable adaptation of the pairing theorem, and a simple model calculation for the solid torus.
+The easier task of extracting (associated graded) knot Floer homology from bordered Floer homology is addressed in Section~\ref{sec:CFD-to-HFK}.
+This follows quickly from a suitable adaptation of the pairing theorem and a simple model calculation for the solid torus.

-Following this, Section~\ref{subsec:CFKm-to-CFDa-statement} explains how to extract the type $D$ module for a knot complement in $S^3$ from the knot Floer homology.
-After further developing the holomorphic curve machinery in Section~\ref{subsec:BoundaryDegenerations}, this result is proved in Sections~\ref{subsec:CFK-to-CFD} and~\ref{sec:HFKtoHFDproof}.
-Finally, in Section~\ref{subsec:CablesAgain}, we use bordered Floer homology to study satellite knots.
+Following this, Section~\ref{sec:CFKm-to-CFDa-statement} explains how to extract the type $D$ module for a knot complement in $S^3$ from the (filtered) knot Floer homology.
+After further developing the holomorphic curve machinery in Section~\ref{sec:BoundaryDegenerations}, this result is proved in Sections~\ref{sec:CFK-to-CFD} and~\ref{sec:HFKtoHFDproof}.
+Finally, in Section~\ref{sec:CablesAgain}, we use bordered Floer homology to study satellite knots.
+(The knot Floer homology groups of various families of satellite knots have also been studied using a more direct analysis.
+See~\cite{Eftekhary05:LongitudeWhitehead},~\cite{HeddenWhitehead}, and~\cite{Hedden}.)

-\subsection{Torus algebra}
+\section{Torus algebra}

-A bordered Heegaard diagram~$\HD$ for a 3-manifold $Y$ with torus boundary necessarily has two $\alpha$-arcs, $g-1$ $\alpha$-circles, and $g$ $\beta$-circles.
-The $\alpha$-arcs are necessarily arranged as in Figure~\ref{fig:torus-diagrams}.